sunnylalwani41/sunnylalwani41/README.md

 <h3 align="center">A passionate java-backend developer from Jaipur, India</h3>

 ## Glad to see you here!
-I'm a graduate in Civil Engineering 🎓 from Rajasthan Technical University 🏛.
+I received a degree in civil engineering 🎓 from Rajasthan Technical University, and I'm currently taking a Java-backend technology 🔨 course at Masai School 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.

 [![MasterHead](https://developers.giphy.com/branch/master/static/api-512d36c09662682717108a38bbb5c57d.gif)](https://sunnylalwani41.github.io/)